Rule of Saint Francis: The Rule of 1221

 Nonetheless, in a bull of Honorius III, of 22 September, 1220 "to the Priors or Custodes of the Friars Minor," one year of novitiate is introduced, in conformity with other orders, after which no one may leave the order (c. ii of the rule of 1221).
-Furthermore, much authority is given to the ministers through the general chapter, which hitherto had been frequented by all the brothers, but now is reserved to the ministers.
+Furthermore, much authority is given to the ministers through the general chapter, which hitherto had been frequented by all the brothers, but since is reserved to the ministers.
 This is about the time that Francis delegated the direct day to day governance to Peter of Cataneo as vicar general.

 The second rule was probably published at the General Chapter of Portiuncula, 1221, where for the last time all the friars convened.
 It was certainly in use in the autumn of the same year, since the Friars in Germany held at Augsburg in October 1221, a provincial chapter in accordance with c. xviii of this rule.
 It may appear strange that neither Thomas of Celano nor St. Bonaventure mentions this second rule, which certainly marked an important stage in the Franciscan Order.
 The reason thereof may be because it was composed in connexion with troubles arisen within the order, on which they preferred to keep silent.

 The second rule is called "Regula prima" by a number of Franciscan writers, it being the first known in its text, or also "Regula non bullata," for it was never solemnly confirmed by a papal Bull.
 It has been preserved in many manuscripts and has been often printed.
 It consists of twenty-three chapters, some of which are composed almost entirely of scriptural texts; in others many admonitions are found and towards the end even prayers. is not a new one, but the same that Innocent III approved, not indeed in its original form, which has not come down to us, 4 but rather in the form it had assumed in the course of twelve years, as a consequence of many changes and additions.